anna-sage/concurrency-3/README.md

 ### How to run:
 - Make sure you have navigated to the directory storing all the java files for this assignment.
-- To compile and run: at the command line, type "javac Rover.java && java Rover" and press enter.
+- To compile and run: at the command line, type "javac Rover.java && java Rover" and press enter. <br>
 Output:
+- Console output: None for this problem!
+Please check the generated txt files for outputs.
 - report.txt: Displays the hourly reports over the course of a single day of readings.
 - logs directory: rover_debug_log.txt stores a more detailed log of sensor activity and tracked values over the course of all the readings. rover_time_elapsed.txt stores a log of how long the tasks for each minute take.
 These output logs can be disabled by setting DEBUGGING to false in the Rover class.